Tutorial: RPC service definition with Avro

 - The trait is called

-file. - The trait contains a method for each endpoint in the service.
+Greeter, which matches the protocol name in the.avdlfile. - The trait contains a method for each endpoint in the service.

 - Mu-Scala uses “tagless final” encoding: the trait has a higher-kinded